Everything You Need to Know About Crocus

 When do crocus flower and how long for?

-Crocus plants bloom in late winter and early spring.
+The crocus plants in my Surrey garden bloom in late winter and early spring.

-The exact time will depend on the location within the UK and environmental conditions, but February and March are months where crocus plants can usually be seen.
+The exact time will depend on the location within the UK and environmental conditions, but February and March are months when I usually see them around.

 What are the feed and water requirements?